 Unemployment Rate (Canada)

 The unemployment rate was declining at the beginning of 2018 and it remained steady for several months at 5.8% after that.
 Although, we saw a jump to 6.0% in June, which was a bit of a surprise.
 Then a decline to 5.8% followed in July and another surprising jump in August to 6.0% again, as September's report showed.
 In September, unemployment declined to 5.9% again, while in October it fell to 5.8%.
 Although, November offered the biggest surprise when unemployment fell to 5.6% while expectations were for it to remain unchanged.
 In December unemployment was expected to tick higher to 5.7% but remained unchanged at 5.6%.
-Although, it surprised negatively when it jumped to 5.8% again in January.
+Although, it surprised negatively when it jumped to 5.8% again in January and remained at that level in February.
+But, employment jumped by 55.9k against 0.6k expected which gave the CAD a boost that day.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>